 When suffering from severe neck pain, people often want quick relief by whatever means possible.
 This leads to trying to find a “quick fix”, which more often than not only gives short term relief and may not get to the root of the problem.
 While your pain may resolve after one session, we may recommend that you do a couple of sessions, or even join a Pilates class to ensure we have treated the cause of your problem, and reduce the risk of it returning.

 Imagine you had a drawer at home that was a bit stiff and got stuck every now and then.
 Imagine that every time it’s stuck, you hit it a little kick.
 As a result, the drawer would open and close freely again; for a while.
 Eventually it would start to stick again and so you’d give it another little kick.
 And so on and so on, until one day you’d kick it and it falls apart.

 Now, if you had taken that drawer out the first time it stuck, and looked for the reason why it stuck, and did something about that, then the drawer would move smoothly from then on.

-Similarly if every time you get a bulging disc you get it a “quick fix” and knock it “back into place”, then it will continue to bulge again.
-These episodes will start to happen more frequently and become more severe until one day the “quick fix” just doesn’t work anymore and the disc is so badly damaged from repeated trauma that it requires surgery.
+Similarly, if every time you get a bulging disc you get it a “quick fix” and knock it “back into place”, then it will continue to bulge again.
+These episodes will start to happen more frequently and become more severe until one day the “quick fix” just doesn’t work anymore, and you may require surgery.